Smart Start Youth Employment Program

 Other Services

-Girls Inc. provides individual support for girls+ and their families and former program participants who need information, advice, follow-up support or community referral.
-We also provide COVID-19 recovery support for women+ who continue to experience trauma and/or economic crisis.
+Girls Inc. provides individual support to our service group members who need information, advice, follow-up support or community referral.
+We also provide COVID-19 financial recovery support for those who continue to experience trauma and economic crisis.
 For more information on these support options, please call our office at (613) 542-9202.